skip to Main Content

 Demographic background

-The share of people aged 80+ in the Italian population is expected to more than double by 2060
+The share of people aged 80+ in the country is expected to more than double by 2060

-Under an assumption of no policy change the Ageing Report scenario suggests that public expenditure as a share of GDP would rise from 1.7% to 3.0% (EU-27: 1.6%-3.1%) by 2070.
+Under an assumption of no policy change the Ageing Report scenario suggests that public expenditure on LTC as a share of GDP would rise from 1.7% to 3.0% by 2070 (EU-27: 1.6% to 3.1%).
 The impact of a progressive shift from the informal to the formal sector of care in Italy would entail an estimated increase by 104% in the share of GDP devoted to public expenditure on long-term care (128% on average for the EU27).

 Current Long-term care provision

-Overall, the structure of the Italian system around leaves and allowances, rather than services, seems to allow a certain level of reconciliation, but it also has important limitations.
-In particular, the limited availability of services creates a greater strain on reconciliation compared with other European countries and, as a result, many households use the cash allowances to hire (migrant) care workers on the private/black market to address their work-care reconciliation challenges.
+The structure of the Italian public system appears primarily cash-based.
+It prioritises allowances and leaves, rather than service provision.
+The limited availability of services creates a greater strain on reconciliation compared with other European countries and, as a result, many households use the cash allowances to hire (migrant) care workers on the private/black market to address their work-care reconciliation challenges.

 Carer-friendly policy environment